What is acid reflux/GERD?

 - slippery elm

 These are available in supplement and tincture form, as well as teas.
 The downside to these herbs is that there aren’t enough studies to prove that they can actually treat GERD, despite what testimonials might report.
 Furthermore, they might interfere with medications you may take — check with a doctor before use.
+The FDA does not monitor herbs and supplements in the United States.
+Herbs can be a natural and effective way to reduce the symptoms of GERD.
+Be sure to purchase herbs from a reputable source.

 There’s nothing wrong with wearing tight clothing — that is, unless you’re experiencing GERD symptoms.
 Wearing clothes that are too tight can increase acid reflux episodes.
 This is especially the case with tight bottoms and belts: Both place unnecessary pressure on the abdomen, thereby contributing to your heartburn risk.
 For the sake of acid reflux, loosen up.